mypathya/terms-and-conditions/README.md

 ### 1. Introduction & Developer Identity
 Welcome to **Pathya** (“the App”, “Service”, or “We”).
 Pathya is developed, owned, and operated by **Aparna Tengse**, an individual developer.

 By downloading, accessing, or using Pathya, you (“User” or “You”) agree to be bound by these Terms and Conditions (“Terms”).
-These Terms form a legally binding agreement between you and Purab.
+These Terms form a legally binding agreement between you and Aparna Tengse.
 If you do not agree to these Terms, do not use the App.

 ---